geekfeiw/geekfeiw.github.io/index.md

 ## News

+One paper that applies vibration sensors for the Motor Fault Diagnosis accepted by [IEEE TII](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9424), Aug.
+18, 2019.

-:boom::yum: Our paper, Person-in-WiFi: Fine-grained Person Perception using WiFi, accepted by [ICCV 2019](http://iccv2019.thecvf.com/), July 22, 2019.
+:boom:Our paper, Person-in-WiFi: Fine-grained Person Perception using WiFi, accepted by [ICCV 2019](http://iccv2019.thecvf.com/), July 22, 2019.

-:yum: Our paper, Discriminative Feature Learning with Consistent Attention Regularization for Person Re-identification , accepted by [ICCV 2019](http://iccv2019.thecvf.com/), July 22, 2019.
+Our paper, Discriminative Feature Learning with Consistent Attention Regularization for Person Re-identification , accepted by [ICCV 2019](http://iccv2019.thecvf.com/), July 22, 2019.

-:yum: Our paper, WiPIN: Operation-free Passive Person Identification Using Wi-Fi Signals, accepted by [Globecom 2019](https://globecom2019.ieee-globecom.org/), a flagship conference of the IEEE ComSoc, July 18, 2019.
+Our paper, WiPIN: Operation-free Passive Person Identification Using Wi-Fi Signals, accepted by [Globecom 2019](https://globecom2019.ieee-globecom.org/), a flagship conference of the IEEE ComSoc, July 18, 2019.

 Our paper, [Joint Activity Recognition and Indoor Localization with WiFi Fingerprints](https://arxiv.org/abs/1904.04964), accepted to be published in [IEEE Access](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6287639), June 13, 2019.